 While the primary function of tyres is thought to be simple in terms of supporting the weight of the vehicle and transmitting traction and braking force to the road surface, Hankook takes it a step further by putting the focus on its customers to provide the most comfortable driving experience.

-As petrol prices are above £1.20 per litre, Hankook is reminding motorists that regular tyre checks and maintenance can help reduce fuel costs, prolong the life of your tyres, lower CO2 emissions and keep you on the right side of the law.
+As petrol prices continue to rise, Hankook is reminding motorists that regular tyre checks and maintenance can help reduce fuel costs, prolong the life of your tyres, lower CO2 emissions and keep you on the right side of the law.

 Why Should You Check Your Tyres?

 Worn tyres significantly impede the performance of your car – low tread depths reduce the effectiveness of braking, steering, and acceleration, all of which are vital to staying safe on the road.

 Your are not insured when driving with illegal tyres.
 A defective tyre could lead to a £60 fine and three penalty points on your licence.